volume-em/empanada-napari-docs/docs/tutorials/2d_tutorial.rst

 the layer you're working on (see panel **b** in the previous figure), if not you'll get an "out-of-bounds" error.
 Also, always leave the Apply 3D button unchecked when proofreading in 2D.

 This overmerges the two instances.
-To split them, place a single point anywhere on the yellow label and click the **Split labels** button (again making sure the labels layer selected is correct).
+To split them, place a single point anywhere on the green label and click the **Split labels** button (again making sure the labels layer selected is correct).
 The **Minimum distance** parameter applies watershed to determine new instances, and **Minimum distance** slider will control how many fragments the label gets split into.